 Presentation: 40 hours

 Attendance and participation: 10%

-The end-term paper is written in two stages: a first version, which will be commented on, and a final version.
+The end-term paper is written in two stages: a first version which will be commented on and a final version.
 Students who do not meet the deadline for the first version will lose the right to get comments and will only be graded based on their final version.
 Students who do not meet the deadline for the final version, will get a failing grade.
-(The paper deadline mentioned in uSis is a fictional date for administration purposes only.
-The actual date will be communicated by the convenor of the course.)

 The course is an integrated whole.
 All categories must be completed in the same academic year.
 No partial marks can be carried over into following years.

 Reading material and assignments will be distributed through Blackboard.

 Reading assignments for each meeting will be posted on Blackboard in due time, but the book we are working with in this course is: